HeartOfIrons/ISDServerFirebase/README.md

 Each documented file is carefully considered, researched, and fabricated specifically for use and application of ISD Servers (Internal Security Department).

+You may see documents with [EXPUNGED] or [CLASSIFIED] or "▇" syntax/letters, this evidently shows that the area it's marking is classified to your eyes and authorization higher is required.

 # Document Base
 There are currently [ 0 ] known base documents created.